PowerDNS/pdns/pdns/README-dnsdist.md

         * member `wirelength()`: return the length on the wire
     * DNSQuestion related:
         * member `dh`: DNSHeader
-        * member `ecsOverride`: whether an existing ECS value should be overriden (settable)
+        * member `ecsOverride`: whether an existing ECS value should be overridden (settable)
         * member `ecsPrefixLength`: the ECS prefix length to use (settable)
         * member `getDO()`: return true if the DNSSEC OK (DO) bit is set
         * member `len`: the question length